 In January 2013, the Corporation filed a Phase II Distribution Tariff application (the "Phase II DTA") which proposed rates by customer class based on a cost allocation study.
 The Phase II DTA requested that the 2012 interim distribution rates by customer class be made final for 2012 and 2013, subject to further adjustments as a result of the PBR Decision and determinations in outstanding PBR-related proceedings.
 The Phase II DTA also requested that Phase II adjustments between customer classes be applied to rates effective January 1, 2014.
-The Phase II DTA will continue as a written proceeding with a decision expected from the AUC in the third quarter of 2013.
+The Phase II DTA proceeding has closed and a decision from the AUC is expected in the fourth quarter of 2013.
 The outcome of this proceeding is currently unknown; however, it is not expected to have a material impact on the Corporation's 2013 financial results.